 CLIMATE DISTRESS

 I help clients build emotional resiliency in the face of climate anxiety and grief, as a primary focus or alongside other concerns.
-I have a certificate in Climate Psychology from the California Institute of Integral Studies.

 ShaMe resilience